import1bones/simplex-engine/docs/architect/design_rules.md

 - Organize code into logical modules and packages reflecting architecture.

 ## Design Style

 Use interfaces (abstract base classes) for all subsystems to enable easy replacement and extension.
 Favor composition over inheritance for game objects and systems.
-Keep subsystems loosely coupled; communicate via well-defined interfaces.
+Keep subsystems loosely coupled; communicate via well-defined interfaces and the event system.
 Design for testability: write small, focused classes and functions.
 Document all public APIs and architectural decisions.
 Implement a logging system with multiple levels (e.g., DEBUG, INFO, WARNING, ERROR, CRITICAL) to support troubleshooting and root cause analysis.
 The logging system should be simple for MVP but extensible for future needs (e.g., filtering, output to files, integration with external tools).
 Integrate a unified event system for communication between subsystems (e.g., input events triggering ECS actions).
 The event system should be extensible for priorities, propagation, and async support as the engine grows.
+Input system should handle backend initialization internally and emit events for integration.
+Backend can be swapped for future extensibility.
 Plan for robust error handling, especially in resource management, input systems, and event flows.
 Use exceptions and error reporting consistently.
 Centralize configuration management and make it extensible for future options (e.g., user profiles, runtime settings).
 Document configuration usage and provide examples.